 Healthcare Facilities: How to Create a Water Treatment Plan and Why You Need One

 There are some significant changes happening in healthcare facilities when it comes to the standards required for testing and maintenance of the water systems within their buildings.
-The Joint Commission standard EC.02.05.02, which goes into effect on January 2022, mandates that hospitals and other healthcare facilities must have a water management program in place to handle Legionella and other waterborne pathogens in accordance with any laws or regulations the facility may be subject to.
+The Joint Commission standard EC.02.05.02, which goes into effect on January 2022, mandates that hospitals and other healthcare facilities must have a water treatment plans in place to handle Legionella and other waterborne pathogens in accordance with any laws or regulations the facility may be subject to.

-The need for a water management plan isn’t news to healthcare facilities, of course.
+The need for a water treatment plan isn’t news to healthcare facilities, of course.
 However, the new regulatory mandate means that you’ll now have to document not just the presence of such a plan, but your actual compliance with its dictates.

 The ruling holds facilities responsible for regular maintenance, testing and documentation of their water systems and management protocols.
 With the deadline fast approaching, you’ll need to take some critical steps in order to remain compliant.
 This blog will help answer any questions you might have about the requirements and guide you through each step so you can be confident that your facility is fully prepared for the new year.